-Journal citation reports (JCR) is a database in which you can find the impact factors of journals and other metrics relating to journals.
+Journal citation reports (JCR) is a database in which you can find the Journal Impact Factor (JIF) of journals and other metrics relating to journals.
 Search by journal name or by subject category.
 "InCites Journal Citation Reports" can be accessed from within the Web of Science database.
 Also see the slideshow on Journal Metrics.

 "The SCImago Journal & Country Rank is a portal that includes the journals and country scientific indicators developed from the information contained in the Scopus® database (Elsevier B.V.).
 This indicator shows the visibility of the journals contained in the Scopus® database from 1996." http://www.scimagojr.com/index.php